 An interesting question is thus how big the produced concept hierarchies are.
-Figure 12 shows the size of the concept hierarchies in terms of number of concepts over the threshold parameter t for the different approaches on the tourism domain.
-First of all it is important to explain why the number of concepts is different for the different agglomerative algorithms as well as Bi-Section-KMeans as in principle the size should always be $2 \cdot n$, where n is the number of objects to be clustered.
+Figure 11 shows the size of the concept hierarchies in terms of number of concepts over the threshold parameter t for the different approaches on the tourism domain.
+It is important to explain why the number of concepts is different for the different agglomerative algorithms as well as Bi-Section-KMeans as in principle the size should always be $2 \cdot n$, where n is the number of objects to be clustered.
 However, as objects with no similarity to other objects are added directly under the fictive root element, the size of the concept hierarchies varies depending on the way the similarities are calculated.
 In general, the sizes of the agglomerative and divisive approaches are similar, while at lower thresholds FCA yields concept hierarchies with much higher number of concepts.
 From threshold 0.3 on, the sizes of the hierarchies produced by all the different approaches are quite similar.
+Table 4 shows the results for all approaches using the thresholds 0.3 and 0.5.
+In particular we can conclude that FCA also outperforms the other approaches on both domains when producing a similar number of concepts.
+In general, we have not determined the statistical significance of the results presented in this paper as FCA, in contrast to Bi-Section-K-Means, is a deterministic algorithm which does not depend on any random seeding.
+Agglomerative clustering is also deterministic given a certain order of the terms to be clustered.
+Thus, the only possibility to calculate the significance of our results would be to produce different runs by randomly